GDGCloudCalgary/RandomGen/README.md

 ## Example

-if you would like to have reults on csv file:
+if you would like to have reults on csv file, at the end of execution answer yes (y or Y) when you asked Would you like to have generated random numbers saved on a file ? [y / any other key to exit]:

-C:\myCode\RandomGen\RandomGen\bin\Debug>randomgen.exe mynumbers.csv

-if you would like to have results on tab separated console:

 C:\myCode\RandomGen\RandomGen\bin\Debug>randomgen.exe

+results will be save into randomgen.exe.csv file into same directory you are executing the file.